GameBall

 • Manual en idioma local incluido

-• Navegación rápida y fácil del sitio web
+• Navegación rápida y fácil por el sitio web

 • Seguimiento de precisión para diseño 3D y trabajo CAD

-• Se necesita menos espacio en el escritorio que un mouse tradicional
+• Menos espacio en el escritorio necesario que un mouse tradicional

-• Bajo estrés en su brazo y hombro
+• Bajo estrés en tu brazo y hombro

-• Desplazamiento horizontal para editar fácilmente música y videos
+• Desplazamiento horizontal para una fácil edición de música y video

 Haga clic aquí para obtener detalles sobre reembolsos y garantía